kitkatsim/kitkatsim.github.io/README.md

 # personal-website-dark
-a little website I made with just html and css
+a small website I made with just html and css, and very little javascript